heart disease articles

 Generally I am a big fan of adding some kind of ground red pepper (usually chipotle or ancho) to fried or scrambled eggs.
 But this day I tried something a bit different.

-Digging through my pantry I remembered that I had a ton of smoked paprika left over from the hummus I made for Super Bowl.
+Digging through my pantry I remembered that I had a ton of smoked paprika left over from the hummus I made.
 I decided to do an experiment and sprinkle the smoked paprika onto my eggs.

 I can’t believe I went all my life without knowing about this.